bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

     <center> Two Gaussians with difference variances</center>
 </div>

+ This boils down to the heart of how we will compute our importance factor for each weight.
 Let $\theta_{ij}^*$ be the paramater in the i'th layer and j'th neuron.
  Let's take two gaussians having the same mean.
 Each reprenting two different parameters.
+After I have trained on Task A, features which are of common use to Task B

-If a weight is very important, it will have low variance, i.e the network will not continually alter it or pull it rapidy back when it does.
+ For consider only the variance of a weight while training Task A: If a weight is very important, it will have low variance, i.e the network will not change alter it or pull it rapidy back when it does.
+This means that that weight has learned general features important for the entire dataset.
 A weight with higher variance means that there are more multiple suitable values for the weight.
+This means that weight is more specialised for certain classes, thats why the weight is changed by the classes it does not represent and pulled back by the classes it does.
 Thus the variance can be used to measure the importance of the weight.
-Weights with high importance have low variance and vice versa.
+The lower the variance, the more 'robust' the feature is i.e more classes use that and thus it is essential for mainiting performance.
+On the contrary if I were to remove some non-robust weight, only a few samples would be affected.
+(This is called Uncertainty Quantification) Weights with high importance have low variance and vice versa.

-The Fisher information matrix $F$. <a href="https://en.wikipedia.org/wiki/Fisher_information">Fisher information</a> is "a way of measuring the amout of information that an observable random variable X carries about an unknown parameter $\theta$ upon which the probability of X depends."
+Now take our case at hand.
+After training task A we got some fixed $\theta_A^*$.
+Once we start training on Task B we start getting some updated $\Theta_i$.
+But we don't want to just directly go there as it will mess up our learning on task A. So we calculate the Fisher information matrix $F$. <a href="https://en.wikipedia.org/wiki/Fisher_information">Fisher information</a> which essentially

+Weights which are changed less mean the serve task A and task B well i.e they represent common features.
+Which ones that change more represented very specific features to task A. These will be altered to suit task B. This is a compramise we must make and a decrease in accuracy is expected when going from task A to B.

 This is very close to the inverse variance of $\theta_{ij}^*$ .
 The Fisher information matrix is much more feasible to calculate than numerical approximation, which makes it a useful tool.

 So, as we want to penalize changes to these important weights, we add this new term in our loss function which penalizes changes to weights according to their computed importance :

 $
 \begin{align}
-\mathcal{L}(\Theta) = \mathcal{L}_B(\Theta) + \sum_{i} \frac{\lambda}{2} F_i (\Theta_i - \Theta_{A,i}^*)^2
+L(\Theta) = L_B(\Theta) + \sum_{i} \frac{\lambda}{2} F_i (\Theta_i - \Theta_{A,i}^*)^2
 \end{align}
 $

+---To be complete : Sensisity of high dimensional weight space to magnitude changes (Low and high Deepak)

  ## Memory Aware Synapses ##